learn-co-curriculum/dsc-saving-illumidesk-work-to-github/README.md

 #### Change the Origin URL for GitHub

-- Change the remote location that GitHub will push your work to using `git remot set-url origin` and the repo location you copied to your clipboard from the for you created in the first steps of this lesson.
+- Change the remote location that GitHub will push your work to using `git remote set-url origin` and the repo location you copied to your clipboard from the for you created in the first steps of this lesson.

 <img src='https://raw.githubusercontent.com/learn-co-curriculum/dsc-saving-illumidesk-work-to-github/master/images/set-origin.png' width='600'>